manuGil/online-core/docs/source/data-quality.rst

 .. important::
    **Resources.**
-   You will require the latest LTR version of `QGIS (A Coruna 3.10) <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset |ltb| `georeferencing.zip <georeferencing>`_ which you can download from CANVAS.
+   You will require the latest LTR version of `QGIS (A Coruna 3.10) <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `georeferencing.zip <georeferencing>`_ which you can download from CANVAS.
 For this section, you will need the following files:

     + ``accuracy.qgs`` – a QGIS project preloaded with the datasets described below;
     + ``geodesic_marks.gpgk`` – peaks signaled by geodetic marks;